River Wye

 The River Wye (/wai/; Afon Gwy /cy/) is the fourth-longest river in the UK, stretching some 250 km from its source on Plynlimon in Mid Wales to the Severn Estuary.
 The lower reaches of the river form part of the border between England and Wales.
 The Wye Valley (lower part) is designated a National Landscape (formerly an Area of Outstanding Natural Beauty).
-The Wye is important for nature conservation and recreation, but is affected by pollution.
+The Wye is important for nature conservation and recreation, and is affected by pollution.

 Etymology

 The meaning of the river's name is not clear.
-Possibly the earliest reference to the name is Guoy in Nennius' early 9th Century Historia Brittonum and the modern Welsh name is Gwy, meaning wet or liquid.
+Possibly the earliest reference to the name is Guoy in Nennius' early-9th-century Historia Brittonum and the modern Welsh name is Gwy, meaning wet or liquid.
 The Wye was much later given a Latin name, Vaga, an adjective meaning 'wandering'.
-The Tithe map references a Vagas Field in both Whitchurch and Chepstow.
+The Tithe map of 1844 references a Vagas Field in both Whitchurch and Chepstow.
 Philologists such as Edward Lye and Joseph Bosworth in the 18th and early 19th centuries suggested an Old English derivation from wæġ, 'wave'.

 Description

-The source of the Wye is in the Welsh mountains at Plynlimon.
-It flows through or past several towns and villages, including Rhayader, Builth Wells, Hay-on-Wye, Hereford (the only city on the River Wye), Ross-on-Wye, Symonds Yat, Monmouth and Tintern, meeting the Severn estuary just below Chepstow.
-The lower 16 mi of the river from Redbrook to Chepstow form the border between England and Wales.
+The source of the Wye is in the Cambrian Mountains at Plynlimon, just 2 mile southwest of the source of the Severn.
+Although it rises only about 12 mile from the Irish Sea, its course, at first, leads inland.
+It flows through or past several towns and villages, including Rhayader, Builth Wells, Hay-on-Wye, Hereford (the only city on the River Wye), Ross-on-Wye, Symonds Yat, Monmouth and Tintern, meeting the Severn Estuary just below Chepstow.
+The lower 16 mi of the river, from Redbrook to Chepstow, form the border between England and Wales.